 - You Can Meet the Plan’s Lifestyle Standards.
 For most HCSMs, meeting “lifestyle standards” means signing a statement of faith, attending church regularly, and having no sexual relationships outside of marriage.
 You must also avoid tobacco and anything else your plan considers to be a health risk.

 If any of these requirements don’t apply to you, then an HCSM probably won’t save you money.
 However, if you meet all five of them, it probably will — at least, as long as you continue to meet them.

 HCSMs are not the same as health insurance.
 Indeed, if you visit the website of any legitimate HCSM, you’ll find a disclaimer somewhere saying, “This plan is not insurance.”
 HCSMs don’t have the same limitations as insurance, and they don’t provide the same benefits, either.

 Because of this, choosing an HCSM as an alternative to insurance is not a good idea.
 It might save you some money, but it won’t do the most important job insurance is meant to do: protect you from catastrophic health costs.

 If you’re looking for affordable health coverage, your best bet is to try the usual sources first.
-Look at the cost of getting an insurance plan through your job, and if that’s too expensive, see what you can find on the Health Insurance Marketplace or get short-term coverage through a company like Agile Health Insurance.
+Look at the cost of getting an insurance plan through your job, and if that’s too expensive, see what you can find on the ACA Health Insurance Marketplace.
 But if you’ve checked everywhere and you simply can’t find an affordable plan, an HCSM can provide you with at least some coverage at a manageable price.